-A J-1 visa waiver application is approved for a specific location, and an employer cannot Visa Waiver Policy - September 2020 place the J-1 physician at another address or stop the J-1 physician from working at a site without first submitting a formal request for transfer with OPHI and receiving approval from USCIS.
+A J-1 visa waiver application is approved for a specific location, and an employer cannot place the J-1 physician at another address or stop the J-1 physician from working at a site without first submitting a formal request for transfer with OPHI and receiving approval from USCIS.

 - a.
 Same Employer Transfers: This rule applies even if there is no change in employer, only change in site(s).
 Movement of a J-1 physician to a location that has not been approved by OPHI will result in the J-1 physician and site being in non-compliance with the program and may be reported as such to USCIS.
 OPHI prefers that transfers from one employer to another be a choice of last resort.
 However, if circumstances warrant a transfer, it will be recommended when the appropriate documentation has been received.
 If OPHI determines, in its sole discretion, that an employer has excessive transfers, the employer may not be eligible for a placement in the next fiscal year.
 J-1 participants wishing to transfer must submit the required documents before the transfer will take place.
 If all necessary information is provided and found to be appropriate, OPHI will send a letter of support for transfer to USCIS, with a copy to petitioner, within 30 days after receipt of the request.
 If the J-1 physician is unemployed for a time during the transfer, that time will not count towards the three-year obligation. - b.
-Transferring Employers from Maryland to Another State/ Within the State: The J-1 physician must: - Notify OPHI, in writing, of the intent to transfer, detailing the reasons for the transfer. - b.
-Provide the complete name, address, and phone number of the new employer and date of transfer. - Copy of new contract. c. - Site application (if transferring within Maryland). d. - The original employer must provide a letter to OPHI releasing the J-1 physician from employment which explains the reasons for termination along with a completed J-1 Verification of Employment form.
+Updated!
+Transferring Employers from Maryland to Another State/ Within the State/ to Maryland from Another State: The J-1 physician must: - a.
+Notify OPHI, in writing, of the intent to transfer, detailing the reasons for the transfer. - b.
+Provide the complete name, address, and phone number of the new employer and date of transfer. - c.
+Copy of new contract. - d.
+Site application (if transferring within Maryland). - e.
+Proof of HPSA/MUA designation for new employer sites (if applicable) - f.
+The original employer must provide a letter to OPHI releasing the J-1 physician from employment which explains the reasons for termination along with a completed J-1 Verification of Employment form. - g.
+Department of State Approval letter for original Conrad 30 slot in the originally approved state (if transferring to Maryland)